Painting (BFA in Fine Arts)

-With a Painting emphasis in the Bachelor of Fine Arts Program, you’ll build strong painting skills with hands-on studio time.
+With a Painting emphasis in the Bachelor of Fine Arts degree program, you’ll build strong painting skills with hands-on studio time.
 You will also develop problem-solving and decision-making skills for all artistic disciplines in a classroom setting.

 This is an intense and immersive studio experience, coupled with inspiration from world-class art museums in the city and exposure to a wide range of visiting artists and critics.

-The structure of our curriculum allows you to focus on painting while also exploring and collaborating across other fine arts disciplines.
+The structure of our curriculum allows you to focus on painting while also exploring and collaborating across other fine arts disciplines, such as Sculpture.
 You'll expand your cultural and intellectual understanding of the world, and prepare to navigate the complexities of being an artist in today's world.

 Get a behind-the-scenes look at the Painting emphasis in the Fine Arts program.
 Through research, studio experimentation, artistic invention and daily practice, you'll hone the skills and practices necessary to execute your artistic vision.

 On Monday, Oct.
 21, the Pew Center for Arts & Heritage announced that more than $8.4 million will fund 27 project grants and 12 Pew Fellowships for Philadelphia’s artists and cultural organizations.
 Two of these fellowships were awarded to UArts alum and faculty member Dinita Clark BFA ’05 (Dance), as well as UArts alum Jonathan Lyndon Chase BFA ’13 (Painting).